tylercollier/openresync/README.md

 #### Sync

 The sync process adds or updates records (no deletions).
 To know what to download from the MLS, the destination (or first destination, if you have multiple) is queried to get the most recent timestamp.
 Then, the MLS is queried for records with a newer timestamp.
-If there is an error when downloading the files, then when the sync process is next run, instead of querying the destination for the newest record, it will look newest record in the newest file.
+If there is an error when downloading the files, then when the sync process is next run, instead of querying the destination for the newest record, it will look at the newest record in the newest file.

 Note that the first sync might take hours depending on the platform and number of records in the MLS and if you filter any out.
 However, subsequent syncs generally run quite quickly so it's reasonable to run it, say, every 15 minutes.